Dmitry Alexeenko

 I'd always been curious about the engineering problems one has to solve to build an orchestration harness on top of a large language model.
 How do you build a tool that relentlessly pushes toward progress, instead of a single transactional response that tells you that you're absolutely right?

 The best way to find out is, of course, to build one.
-So I did (with the help of a good friend, Brian Brunner).
-Below is the exploration of building something similar to Stripe Minions, Ramp Inspect or Shopify River.
+So I did, with the help of a good friend, Brian Brunner.
+What follows is what I learned building something in the same category as Stripe Minions, Ramp Inspect, and Shopify River.

 What the system actually does

-Everything starts with a chat window, then the system spawns a worker per project, the worker calls an LLM in a loop and uses tools to make real changes on disk, and a stream of events flows back to you in real time.
-There are four moving parts:
+It starts with a chat window.
+The system spawns a worker per project, the worker calls an LLM in a loop and uses tools to make real changes on disk, and events stream back to you as it goes.
+Four moving parts:

 The flow looks like this: